xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-set-up-sonarqube.md

 $ docker run -d --name sonarqube -p 9000:9000 sonarqube
 ```

-After running the `docker run`, you should be able to go to [http://localhost:9000/](http://localhost:9000/) and see this page:
+After running `docker run`, you should be able to go to [http://localhost:9000/](http://localhost:9000/) and see this page:

 ![SonarQube Server Start Page](/post/images/sonarqube/sonarqube-server-start-page.png)

 Log in with System Administrator credentials (login=admin, password=admin).
+You may be prompted to change your password to something more secure.

 ## Set Up SonarScanner